IISM-Ethereum/Miner/README.md

     geth attach ipc:/home/iism/ETH/EthereumPrivate/geth.ipc

-Note: Due to electricity costs and limited space stop mining once nobody is working on the chain ;-)

-Check if hashrate is greater than zero to know whether miner is currently running
+Note: Due to electricity costs and limited space stop mining once nobody is working on the chain ;-) In order to check whether miner is currently running:

     eth.hashrate